geniewar/datatable-gn/README.md

 #### Parameters ####

-The node-datatable constructor takes an object parameter containing the following properties.
+The datatable-gn constructor takes an object parameter containing the following properties.
 In the simplest case, only the first two options will be necessary.